-NOTE: If you cannot connect to the Internet but have successfully connected in the past, the ISP might have a service outage.
+NOTE: If you are having problems connecting to the Internet, see "E-Mail, Modem, and Internet Problems" on page 125.
+If you cannot connect to the Internet, but have successfully connected in the past, the ISP may have a service outage.
 Contact your ISP to check the service status, or try connecting again later.